-- Oversee and train new lab assistants and student assistants - .
-Review flashcard data - Review all log sheets for completeness, and check the validity of the samples prior to processing of the samples by lab assistants - Resolve any inconsistencies on the log sheet or in the samples - Enter log sheets into the logs database - Contact site operators regarding procedural problems - Oversee filter handling procedures - Order supplies, as necessary, for laboratory use - Clean and maintain the sample handling laboratory - Assist with sample handling if necessary

-- Clean loose screens for quartz and PTFE filters with reagent grade ethanol - .
-Inventory and deliver 2B and 3C filters for analysis outside of the lab - Inventory and deliver 1A filters for analysis outside of the lab - .
-Receive reanalysis requests from the data validation group
+- Oversee and train new lab assistants and student assistants - Review filter readings and flow data. - Review all log sheets for completeness, and check the validity of the Resolve any inconsistencies on the log sheet or in the samples - Contact site operators regarding procedural problems - Oversee filter handling procedures - Track incoming and outgoing boxes for proper installation and limitation of lost boxes in transit. - Request supplies, as necessary, for laboratory use - Assist with sample handling if necessary - Clean loose screens for quartz and PTFE filters with reagent grade ethanol - Inventory and deliver 2B and 3C filters for analysis outside of the lab - Inventory and deliver 1A filters for analysis outside of the lab